siberex/rp2040_pin_redirect/README.md

 # Clock comparisons

-There is a [redirect_basic.pio](./src/redirect_basic.pio) implementation which uses the same clock count but without a side-set.
+There is alternative [redirect_basic.pio](./src/redirect_basic.pio) implementation which uses the same instruction count, but without a side-set.

 You can run two state machines from the same input pin.

 With high-enough-resolution oscilloscope you can compare outputs on the native clock speed (200MHz for RP2040 with `PICO_USE_FASTEST_SUPPORTED_CLOCK=1`).

 With low-res scope you can reduce RP2040 system clock [using](https://github.com/raspberrypi/pico-examples/blob/84e8d489ca321a4be90ee49e36dc29e5c645da08/clocks/hello_48MHz/hello_48MHz.c#L49) `clock_configure()`.

+Check out [CMakeLists.txt](./CMakeLists.txt) for the example binary: it provides 18MHz, 48MHz and 200MHz system clock configurations.

 See also: `python3 "$PICO_SDK_PATH/src/rp2_common/hardware_clocks/scripts/vcocalc.py" 18`